-Phantom Income in the FTX accounts was typically reported over the years as taxable income on which taxes were paid.
+Phantom Income in accounts is typically reported over the years as taxable income on which taxes were paid.
 These amounts upon which taxes have been paid will be considered part of the investor's basis and will be part of the loss amount for theft loss deduction whether the funds were actually paid in the account or not.